Dartmouth Big Green Logo

 Meaning and History

 In the 20th century, Dartmouth College’s sports teams had the unofficial nickname “Indians”.
-It was used until Native Americans demanded the abandonment of this designation.
+It was used until Native Americans demanded that this designation be abandoned.
 This led to the new name Dartmouth Big Green.
-It was inspired by the dark green uniform worn by all athletes by the institution’s traditions.
+It was inspired by the dark green uniform worn by all athletes in the institution’s traditions.

 The new logo did not catch on immediately: in the 1970s, college employees were introduced to a block green letter “D.” Since then, the logo has undergone several redesigns, but the overall concept has remained unchanged.
-Efforts were made to make the letter “D” more readable on electronic screens.
-The current symbol of Dartmouth Big Green is used on the official brand website, along with uniforms, flags, flyers, and other materials related to the team.
+Efforts were made to improve the readability of the letter “D” on electronic screens.
+The current Dartmouth Big Green symbol is used on the official brand website and on uniforms, flags, flyers, and other team-related materials.

 What is Dartmouth Big Green?